Coronavirus: FAQs for principals and office staff

 Employer, Finance & Business Obligations

-Find out how to meet your employer and business obligations and isolation requirements if you’re affected by the coronavirus (click here).
+Find out how to meet your employer and business obligations and isolation requirements if you’re affected by COVID-19 (click here).

 Payroll Tax Relief Package

-If your business has been affected by the coronavirus, you can defer lodging and paying payroll tax returns until 31 July, 2020.
+If your business has been affected by the crisis, you can defer lodging and paying payroll tax returns until 31 July, 2020.
 For more information click here.

 Queensland COVID-19 Jobs Support Loans